Personal Social Health Education (PSHE)

 PSHE in the Foundation Stage is based on the early learning goals set out in the Early Years Foundation Stage (EYFS).
 This comes under the prime area of Personal, social and emotional development and covers three key elements:

 PSHE is explored through regular circle time, a formal PSHE curriculum, collective worship, the school value and British value, enhancement days, themed weeks and extra-curricular activities.
-The PSHE curriculum is further enhanced through school activities such as School Council, Greenbugs (an Environmental group),Sports Leaders and other positions of responsibilities.
+The PSHE curriculum is further enhanced through school activities such as School Council, Eco-action Squad ,Sports Leaders, Wellbeing Warriors and other positions of responsibilities.
 These provide leadership opportunities for a wide range of pupils.